medplum/medplum/packages/docs/src/pages/blueprints/index.md

 :::

 Medplum supports a wide array of use cases.
 Please look at this section for detailed examples of how to build sophisticated, compliant applications quickly.
 Though these are written as separate use cases, it is possible, indeed recommended, to have several implementations running off the same Medplum Project.

-## Telehealth Patient Portal
+## Patient Portal

 A portal for patients to message their provider, view their records, request medications and refills, schedule appointments and more.